 - Concussion in a public place. – am I able to claim

 - Concussion in an attack – What you need to know

 - No win no fee concussion injury claims with Accident Claims

 - What compensation would I get for concussion claims?

 - How we can help you

 - Ready to begin?

 There are many different situations whereby concussion can happen.
-A blow to the head may be sustained in work, or it could happen because of a car accident.
+A blow to the head may be sustained at work, or it could happen because of a car accident.
 From public place accidents to criminal incidents, no matter what type of scenario has unfolded, it is important that you get the compensation you deserve.
 In this guide, you will discover everything you need to know about making such a claim.
-This includes information on the different types of concussion cases you can launch, as well as how you go about making a claim, the amount of compensation you may receive, and much more.
+This includes legal advice on the different types of concussion cases you can launch, as well as how you go about making a claim, the amount of compensation you may receive, and much more.

 - Struggling to stay awake

 - Changes in your vision, for example, double vision or blurred vision